AWKO Law building Pensacola, Florida

-James D. Barger is an associate lawyer at
+James D. Barger is an attorney/technologist at

-Aylstock, Witkin, Kreis & Overholtz, PLLC, based in Pensacola, Florida.
+Aylstock, Witkin, Kreis & Overholtz, PLLC,

-He lives in Pensacola and is licensed to practice law in Pennsylvania and New Jersey.
-Currently,
+based in Pensacola, Florida.
+He lives in Pensacola and is licensed to practice law in

 a newspaper editor and reporter.
 He earned his undergraduate degree in journalism at the